-Importing a virtual machine in various virtualization software platform with OVF format is very easy since it has the pre-configured Virtual machine settings.
-VMware vSphere console has a GUI based OVF export tool to export a VM and distribute to different hosts or even different organizations.
+Importing a virtual machine in various virtualization software platforms with OVF format is very easy since it has pre-configured Virtual machine settings.
+VMware vSphere console has a GUI-based OVF tool to export a VM and distribute it to different hosts or even different organizations.

-Here we are going to discuss the export option with OVF tool on Windows 10/8.1 clients that have VMware workstation or VMware player.
+Here we will discuss the export option with the OVF tool on Windows 10/11 clients with VMware Workstation or VMware player.

-You can download OVFtool from VMware official site if you are using older products than Workstation 7.1 or VMPlayer 3.1
+You can download OVFtool from VMware official site if you are using older products of Workstation or VMPlayer.

-In this example, I will export a VMware VM (Windows 7 guest) to OVF format and import into Oracle VirtualBox.
-I will be using the GUI and CLI method here.
+In this example, I will export a VMware VM (Windows 7 guest) to OVF format and import it into Oracle VirtualBox.
+I will be using the GUI and CLI methods here.

 Export VMware VM to VirtualBox by OVF